3 Best Places to Fly a Kite in the East Bay - 510 Families

 • There are several portable potties and a hand-washing station available.

-Miller/Knox Regional Shoreline, Richmond for kite flying
+Miller/Knox Regional Shoreline, Richmond, for kite flying

-Miller/Knox Regional Shoreline is another great option where the wind is abundant, though not always as strong as Cesar Chavez Park.
+Miller/Knox Regional Shoreline is another great option where the wind is abundant, though not always as strong as at Cesar Chavez Park.
 We always find plenty of open space to unfurl our favorite kite.

 Website >>